266.7 kb - PDF

 The spread of coronavirus is affecting all social care workers and everyone in the NHS, from nurses, doctors and porters to care workers, personal assistants and housekeepers.
 For most of us, this isn't like anything anyone's ever experienced before.

 Support for health and social care workers in England

 Now, more than ever, it’s important that we all look after ourselves and each other, which is why we’ve worked in partnership with the NHS in England to launch this confidential wellbeing support line for NHS, social care workers, and volunteers.

 How does it work?

-The confidential support line is open 7am to 11pm, 7 days a week, and is run by dedicated and trained Samaritan volunteers who are self-isolating following government guidance.
+The confidential support line is open 7am to 11pm, 7 days a week, and is run by dedicated and trained Samaritan volunteers.
 You can call us for free on the numbers below.